lasau001/Telling-Stories-with-Data/lsaundersfinalproject.md

 - Q4: Is there other information you wish the above included?
 - Q5: Who do you think would find the above valuable?
 - Q6: Is there anything you would change or do differently with the above?

+**_Research Findings_**
+- Key takeaways seemed to be clear in terms of description of the chart and what the chart shows.
+Each person responded that even though they could see diversity is improving in arts leadership, white males are still dominating the field both artistically and executively.
+- There was feedback from everyone, except the theatre artist, that I should clarify what "LORT" stands for.
+This is industry terminology and it is probably best that I do not use the acronym only.
+- Everyone disliked the yellow that identified trans/nonbinary individuals of color
+- Fortuneately, everyone seemed to think the visualization would be well suited for my target audience and each named at least two of my identified stakeholders.
+- Unfortunately, there were diverging opinions about the visualization overall.
+The two younger individuals gave feedback about color, but generally found the visualization to be clear and seemed to grasp what it was saying as a standalone.
+My Dad, on the other hand, found it confusing.
+For him, he needed "numbers and percentages for comparisons."
+I wondered if this was because I could not embed the interactive visualization from Infogram on my Google Form, and instead had to rely on still screenshots for the images.